 Abandoned Vehicles in Rural Areas

-We live in a rural area and came home to find a vehicle parked near but not obstructing our driveway.
+We live in a rural area and came home to find a vehicle parked on the road near but not obstructing our driveway.
 It appears to have broken down.
-A number of days later and the vehicle is still waiting to be retrieved by its owners.
+It's number of days now and the vehicle is still there waiting to be retrieved by its owners.
 What is the proper process for reporting an abandoned vehicle if in fact no one does come for it and if they don't, what would be the suggested route to follow in having it removed?